-The Open Society Black Male Achievement (BMA) Fellowship, powered by Echoing Green, is an innovative Fellowship for individuals who are dedicated to improving the life outcomes of black men and boys in the United States.
+The Black Male Achievement (BMA) Fellowship is an innovative Fellowship for individuals who are dedicated to improving the life outcomes of black men and boys in the United States.
 Founded and supported in partnership with the Open Society Foundations since 2012 the BMA Fellowship is the first fellowship program in the world for social entrepreneurs who are starting up new and innovative organizations in the field of black male achievement.

 BMA Fellows are currently at work building innovative solutions to the barriers facing black men and boys in the United States: generating new ideas and best practices in the areas of education, family, and work, such as initiatives related to fatherhood, mentoring, college preparatory programs, community-building, supportive wage work opportunities, communications, and philanthropic leadership.

 The BMA Fellowship will be awarded annually to individuals or partners who will receive:

 - A health insurance stipend

 - Leadership development and networking gatherings

 - Access to technical support and pro bono partnerships to help grow their organization and a dedicated Echoing Green portfolio manager

 - A community of like-minded social entrepreneurs and public service leaders, including Open Society Foundations and the Echoing Green network of more than 600 Fellows working in over sixty countries all over the world.